 For this reason, E. coli is an indicator organism or reference pathogen for the presence of pathogenic bacteria in water.
 Many systems are designed around achieving 3 log reductions or greater of E. coli with the expectation that if E. coli is controlled, other pathogenic bacteria is as well.

 The EPA Standard for Microbiological Water Purifiers & the associated NSF standards for Class A UV microbiological treatment systems require a minimum 6 log reduction/inactivation of E. coli.

 This chart shows water disinfection performance by a single Klaran WD Series UVC LED against E. coli in a consumer point-of-use flowing water application.
-The water flow rate through the UVC LED reactor was held constant at two liters per minute and LED output modified by adjusting forward drive current.
+The water flow rate through the UVC LED reactor was held constant at two liters per minute and LED output was modified by adjusting the forward drive current.